 - Drink something warm (and caffeine-free) at night – Drinking something warm like chamomile tea before bed can help you wind down after a long day.
 Be sure your warm drink is free of sugar and caffeine, though, to sleep well.

-- Try adding magnesium before bed – Eating magnesium-rich foods or even adding magnesium powder or supplements before bedtime could be a game changer for sleep.
+- Try adding magnesium before bed – Eating magnesium-rich foods or even adding magnesium supplements before bedtime could be a game changer for sleep.
 Magnesium19 has been found to be an effective, natural sleep aid.

 According to the CDC, most people in the U.S. don’t eat a healthy diet and consume too much sodium, saturated fat, and sugar3.
 Perhaps, then, it shouldn’t be surprising that one in three American adults20 doesn’t get enough sleep on a regular basis, considering what we now know about the connection between nutrition and sleep.